-Alumni across secondary sites also approved.
-On CiteHealth, for example, one reviewer claimed that they simply would not be alive if they hadn’t attended MMAC while another wrote: “The staff might be ‘unfriendly” but it is their JOB to put up with people with addictive personalities who can be manipulative… I found them all to be very very polite and helpful and truely care about my needs.”
+On CiteHealth, two of three alumni left positive commentary.
+One reviewer claimed that they simply would not be alive if they hadn’t attended MMAC while another wrote: “The staff might be ‘unfriendly” but it is their JOB to put up with people with addictive personalities who can be manipulative… I found them all to be very very polite and helpful and truely care about my needs.”

-Yet the comment of the third reviewer constituted outright criticism of the facility.
+Yet, the third reviewer criticized the facility.
 “The staff are very inexperienced and the site is next to a trailer park that had a meth lab explode a few weeks back,” they wrote.
 “The staff is very unfriendly to visitors and is never ready to provide you with information.”

 WHAT FRIENDS & FAMILY SAY

 Feedback provided by the single loved one polled by Rehabs.com was also mostly positive.
 The anonymous reviewer awarded MMAC three or four stars in most categories evaluated and five stars for treatment effectiveness.
 Holistic offerings, staff training and experience, and administrative/discharge policies were given just two stars.
 “Group sessions were nice,” the anonymous loved one wrote.
 “The staff could have been better.”